 It’s hard to quantify the impact of a compliment, much less to describe its effect in a few bullet points.
 Nonetheless, here are a few observations about compliments.

 - Compliments enhance performance.
-Studies have proven that a single compliment on a person’s performance or work will directly contribute to their improved skill or performance on that given task or other similar tasks.
+Compliments may not pay the rent, but they help improve performance in a similar way to receiving a cash reward.
+In fact, research shows that a single compliment on a person’s performance or work will directly contribute to their improved skill or performance on that given task or other similar tasks.

 - Compliments improve the overall environment of a workplace.
 A few well-placed compliments in a workplace can serve to bring up the satisfaction temperature of the whole group.